Disney World on a Budget: 11 Best Money Saving Tips

 It can be confusing because the names are all similar, but just remember that the Genie is free – everything else is paid.

 10. LOOK FOR A COMBO DEAL

-This goes against my previous advice for planning a trip to Disney World on a budget.
-But if you want to visit the parks on multiple days and/or stay at one of the Disney World Resort hotels [and it fits your budget], then look into combo tickets from other sources like:
+If it fits your Disney World budget and you do plan to visit the parks on multiple days and/or stay at one of the Disney World Resort hotels [and it fits your budget], then look into combo tickets from other sources like:

 - Sam’s Club